Use Pose Optimizer with the Ouster-CLI

 This guide uses the Sample Data to demonstrate the Pose Optimizer.
 After installing the Ouster SDK, downloading the OSF file and creating the JSON constraints file as described earlier, you can run the Pose Optimizer using the command:

-ouster-cli source <OSF_FILENAME> pose_optimize <CONSTRAINT_JSON_FILE> <OUTPUT_OSF_FILENAME>
+ouster-cli source <OSF_FILENAME> pose_optimize --config <CONSTRAINT_JSON_FILE> <OUTPUT_OSF_FILENAME>

 Visualizing the Results